informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 Configuration attributes (optional):
 - `entity`: If the facet can be treated as entity (the column that is being used for facet is key of the table), setting this attribute to `false` will force the facet to show scalar mode.
+- `fast_filter_source`: An alternative source that will be used for filtering values.
+You MUST make sure the projected column of `fast_filter_source` is compatiple with the main source of this facet.
+Please refer to [this document](facet.md#fast-filter-source) for more information.
 - `markdown_name`: The markdown to use in place of the default heuristics for facet title.
 - `comment`: The tooltip to be used in place of the default heuristics for the facet.
 Set this to `false` if you don't want any tooltip.
 - `open`: Setting this attribute to `true`, will force the facet to open by default.